pquiring/jfcraft/readme.txt

 Yet another implementation of the MineCraft game.
 Written in Java.
 Includes 0% Minecraft source or resources.
-Uses the Faithful Texture pack.
+Uses the Faithful Texture pack (x32).
 Is not compatible with the official game in anyway.

 The server includes a VoIP push to talk (PTT) communications system.